Indus River: Wildlife

-Accounts of the Indus valley from the times of Alexander's campaign indicate a healthy forest cover in the region.
+Accounts of the Indus Valley from the times of Alexander's campaign indicate a healthy forest cover in the region.
 The Mughal Emperor Babur writes of encountering rhinoceroses along its bank in his memoirs (the Baburnama).
 Extensive deforestation and human interference in the ecology of the Shivalik Hills has led to a marked deterioration in vegetation and growing conditions.
-The Indus valley regions are arid with poor vegetation.
+The Indus Valley regions are arid with poor vegetation.
 Agriculture is sustained largely due to irrigation works.

-The Indus river and its watershed has a rich biodiversity.
+The Indus River and its watershed have a rich biodiversity.
 It is home to around 25 amphibian species.

 Mammals

-The Indus river dolphin (Platanista indicus minor) is found only in the Indus River.
-It is subspecies of the South Asian river dolphin.
-The Indus river dolphin formerly also occurred in the tributaries of the Indus river.
+The Indus River dolphin (Platanista indicus minor) is found only in the Indus River.
+It is a subspecies of the South Asian river dolphin.
+The Indus River dolphin formerly also occurred in the tributaries of the Indus River.
 According to the World Wildlife Fund it is one of the most threatened cetaceans with only about 1,816 still existing.
 It is threatened by habitat degradation from the construction of dams and canals, entanglement in fishing gear, and industrial water pollution.

 There are two otter species in the Indus River basin: the Eurasian otter in the northeastern highland sections and the smooth-coated otter elsewhere in the river basin.
 The smooth-coated otters in the Indus River represent a subspecies found nowhere else, the Sindh otter (Lutrogale perspicillata sindica).

 Fish

-The Indus River basin has a high diversity, being the home of more than 180 freshwater fish species, including 22 which are found nowhere else.
+The Indus River basin has high diversity, being the home of more than 180 freshwater fish species, including 22 which are found nowhere else.
 Fish also played a major role in earlier cultures of the region, including the ancient Indus Valley Civilisation where depictions of fish were frequent.
 The Indus script has a commonly used fish sign, which in its various forms may simply have meant "fish", or referred to stars or gods.